 Other tools can include web content management or document management tools.

-There are three basic elements to storage solutions in an ECM:
+There are three basic elements to storage solutions in an enterprise content management solution:

 First; there is a repository to collect files.